-The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash and accounts receivable.
-Cash is placed with high-credit quality financial institutions.
+The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash and cash equivalents and accounts receivable.
+Cash and cash equivalents are placed with high-credit quality financial institutions.
 The balance of accounts receivable owed to the Company in the ordinary course of business is not significant.
 The fair value of accounts receivable approximates carrying value due to their relatively short periods to maturity.
 There are no material financial assets that the Company considers to be past due.

 At each reporting date, the Company assesses whether there has been an impairment of financial assets.
-The Company has not recorded an impairment on any financial assets during the years ended December 31, 2018 and 2017.
+The Company has not recorded an impairment on any financial assets during the years ended December 31, 2019 and 2018.